 - What is the prognosis (outcome) for patients with necrotizing fasciitis?
 What are complications of necrotizing fasciitis?

 - What are some additional sources of information on necrotizing fasciitis?

 Quick GuideBacterial Infections 101: Types, Symptoms, and Treatments

 Do different types of necrotizing fasciitis exist?

 Variations of necrotizing fasciitis are placed by some investigators into three general groups or types, roughly based on the type of organisms causing the infection and some clinical findings that vary from patient to patient.
-Type 1 is either caused by more than two bacterial genera (polymicrobial) or by the infrequently found single bacterial genus such as Vibrio or fungal genera such as Candida.
+Type 1 is either caused by more than one bacterial genera (polymicrobial) or by the infrequently found single bacterial genus such as Vibrio or fungal genera such as Candida.
 Type 2 is caused by Streptococcus bacteria, and type 3 (or termed type 3 gas gangrene) is caused by Clostridium bacteria.
 One example of clinical findings (gas in tissues) is more often found in type 3 but can be found in types 1 and 2 also.
 Many investigators elect not to use this typing system and simply identify the organism(s) causing the necrotizing fasciitis.

 What causes necrotizing fasciitis?